ELF-Lab/OjibweCG/documentation/01_overview.md

 Just as CG3 disambiguation rules remove unwanted morphological readings, CG3 also allows for the assignment of dependencies within the grammar itself.
 This is done with rules such as `SETPARENT` and `SETCHILD`, which establish hierarchical relations between tokens.

 It’s important to note that `SETPARENT` rules only create the structural links (links between words).
 To assign the actual dependency relation label (e.g., subject, object, determiner), a corresponding `ADD` rule is used.
 Together, the structural links, relation tags, and part-of-speech information give us a full dependency tree.
 From there, a post-processing module can be used to convert the CG3 output into the CoNLL-U format required for treebanks.

+In the following two sections, we will go through dependency parsing on the same sentence in both English and Ojibwe, the sentence being "*He shredded the document*", with the corresponding Ojibwe sentence being "*Ogii-piisibidoon 'i mazina'igan*", which can be found in the "Sentence Examples" section of [this OPD entry](https://ojibwe.lib.umn.edu/main-entry/biisibidoon-vti2).

 #### Full example (English)
 The following example illustrates the way CG3 can be used for dependency parsing as explained above.
-The corresponding .cg3 file, with the full set of rules, can be found in [CG3_examples/simple_english_dependency.cg3](CG3_examples/simple_english_dependency.cg3).
+The corresponding .cg3 file for this example with the full set of rules can be found in [CG3_examples/simple_english_dependency.cg3](CG3_examples/simple_english_dependency.cg3).

-The example sentence we will go through is *He shredded the document.*.
-The following shows the input and the output of the CG3, and only one pair of SETPARENT and ADD rules, for the object (parsed as @obj) dependency.
+Starting with the sentence "*He shredded the document*", the following shows the input and the output of the CG3, and only one pair of SETPARENT and ADD rules, for the object (parsed as @obj) dependency.

-**Input:**
+**Input (disambiguated readings):**
 ```cg3
 "<He>"
     "he" PRON